-Reducing HIV-related stigma: Lessons learned from Horizons research and programs
+Reducing HIV-related stigma: Lessons learned from Horizons research and programs (PDF)

 Pulerwitz,Julie; Michaelis,Annie P.; Weiss,Ellen; Brown,Lisanne; Mahendra,Vaishali Sharma